Current call for applications

 - Selection decisions will be made by members of the KHYS Steering Committee in a circulation procedure.
 Please note that this process will take some time.

-- The stay should ideally take place until March 2021.
+- The stay should take place until October 2021.

 - The KIT applicant and the aspirant have to jointly apply for the Aspirant Grant (Doc).
 The KIT applicant has to conclusively state why he or she wants to invite this particular aspirant to KIT.
 The aspirant in return has to point out why he or she wants to come to KIT.

 - The aspirant should be in an advanced stage of his or her Master’s course.

 - Doctoral researchers or PhD students are not eligible to apply for the Aspirant Grant (Doc).

 - The stay at KIT should enable the aspirant to gain an impression of the research environment in which he or she may be doing a doctorate in the future.

 - A KIT doctoral researcher serves as the aspirant’s “buddy” and assists him or her regarding administrative issues or questions concerning the facilities at KIT or housing and free-time activities.

 - The applicant has to be eligible to function as a supervisor for doctoral projects.
 (KIT Associate Fellows and heads of certified KIT junior research groups should hand in a letter of support from the professor who would function as the primary supervisor.)

 - In principle, the aspirant will have to be able to fulfil the requirements for acceptance as a doctoral researcher by the respective KIT Department once his or her Master’s course is completed.